okp4/team-wiki/docs/process/kanban.md

 - mockups (for all devices and themes)
 - labels added
 - US presented to DEV team (refinement meeting)
-- attached to an epic
+- attachment to an epic
 - estimation (planning poker meeting)
 - external dependencies if applicable